panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Simpler, the closure is a function that remembers the variables from the place where it is defined, regardless of where it is executed later.

-A rule of thumb to identify a closure: if you see in a function an alien variable (not defined inside the function), most likely that function is a closure because the alien variable is captured.
+A rule of thumb to identify a closure: if inside a function you see an alien variable (not defined inside that function), most likely that function is a closure because the alien variable is captured.

 In the previous code snippet, `outerVar` is an alien variable inside the closure `innerFunc()` captured from `outerFunc()` scope.